5 out of 6 people found this review helpfulwrite a review of this game

 read more reviews for this game

 The graphics are great, and the animations of the different monsters are smooth.
 The screen is laid out nicely, with the top half reserved for the map and several stats, and you will be referring to it more often than not.
-I like how it appears, shifting the action down the screen until it disappears.
+I like how the inventory appears, appearing from the top of the screen and moving into the center.
 All your special attacks appear as icons and laid out nicely next to each other.
 You don't need to press a button on the gamepad to get it into the special attack box.
 As soon as you move the cursor over it, it is automatically selected, ready to use.

-One of the other things I like about Zelda is that it can be replayed over and over again, and it is a game that you won't get tired of playing.
-In one game, you can rush through it while getting all the required items to accomplish your task, and in the next one you can discover any secrets that you missed in the last game.
-Even if that isn't enough for you, you can tackle "The Second Quest”, basically the same game but the locations are slightly different and the difficulty goes up a notch.
+One of the other things I like about Zelda is that it can be replayed over and over again, and it is a game that you won't get tired of playing, because you can discover new things that you previously missed.
+Once you defeat Ganon and rescued Zelda, you have the option of playing “The Second Quest”, basically the same game but the locations are slightly different and the difficulty goes up a notch.

-Unlike most NES games that I played so far, Zelda uses a save game feature, which allows players to save their progress rather than start over.
+Unlike most NES games that I played so far, Zeldauses a save game feature, which allows players to save their progress rather than start over.
 This feature is advanced for its time.
 Another advanced feature is the use of power-ups that enhance the player's abilities.
-Playing Zelda for their first time, I purchased every item that I needed to complete my quest, from every store that I came across.